pop-os/mutter-rs/clutter/comments.md

 given `text`.

-If you want to keep around a `PangoLayout` created by this function you will have to connect to the `ClutterBackend::font-changed` and `ClutterBackend::resolution-changed` signals, and call `pango_layout_context_changed()` in response to them.
+If you want to keep around a `PangoLayout` created by this function you will have to connect to the `signal::Backend::font-changed` and `signal::Backend::resolution-changed` signals, and call `pango_layout_context_changed()` in response to them.
 ## `text`
 the text to set on the `PangoLayout`, or [`None`]